-High population cities such as London have committed to lowering the speed limit to 20mph on their roads by 2024 5.
+High population cities such as London have committed to lowering the speed limit to 20mph on their roads which was expected to be completed by the end of 2024 6.
 In March 2020 this began with all roads in the congestion charge zone and will continue until 220km has been altered.
 These changes are part of TfL's wider Vision Zero plan where they aim to eliminate all deaths and serious injuries on the capitals roads by 2041.
-Many towns and cities are following suit in some form with Wales recently amending all 30mph roads down to 20mph from September 2023 with only minor exceptions 6.
-As with London this is now being enforced to ensure driver compliance.
-For Wales, legislation was passed in the Senedd known as the Restricted Roads (20mph Speed Limit) (Wales) Order 2022.
+Many towns and cities are following suit in some form with Wales amending all 30mph roads down to 20mph from September 2023 with only minor exceptions 7.
+Since that date a public consultation has been launched due to public anger and local authorities are now reviewing a more targeted approach.
+This will result in some roads reverting back to the previous 30mph limit 8.
+As with London, this is now being enforced to ensure driver compliance.
+For Wales, amended legislation was passed in the Senedd known as the Restricted Roads (20mph Speed Limit) (Wales) Order 2022.

-There are a number of identified benefits to reducing the speed limits in Urban areas.
+There are a number of identified benefits to reducing the speed limits in urban areas.
 It is reported that there would be fewer collisions and could avoid injuries to between 1200 to 2000 people per annum.
-A study found that if a pedestrian was hit by a car at 20mph the risk of fatality is 1% whereas if they are hit at 30mph that rises to 8% 7 .
+A study found that if a pedestrian was hit by a car at 20mph the risk of fatality is 1% whereas if they are hit at 30mph that rises to 8% 9 .

-Some of these large scale changes are quite recent so it is difficult to yet have longitudinal data showing if it has been successful in improving safety and improving the environment.
+Some of these large-scale changes are quite recent so it is difficult to yet have longitudinal data showing if it has been successful in improving safety and improving the environment.
 Compliance checks in Wales only began in December 2023 but it has undoubtedly being controversial.
 A petition against it was launched and became the largest ever submitted to the Senedd in history.
 One of the criticisms has been increased journey times such as for those travelling to work and longer bus journeys, with buses arriving later than advertised.
-A review of journeys a week before and a week after implementation in Wales has shown for journeys between 6am and 6pm post introduction half of all drivers were sticking to the new limit.
-There was a reduction in overall average speeds of 2.9mph amongst motorists during this time which is positive 8.
+An initial review of journeys a week before and a week after implementation in Wales has shown for trips between 6am and 6pm post introduction half of all drivers were sticking to the new limit.
+There was a reduction in overall average speeds of 2.9mph amongst motorists during this time which is positive $^{10}(pg.10)$.